RobolinkInc/doc-v2/docs/zumi/blockly/Junior/05-Sensors/05-reset-gyro.md

 ##### Description

-Resets Zumi's Gyroscope angles to 0
+Resets Zumi's gyroscope x, y, and z angles to 0.
+Use this function to reset Zumi's heading.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns